zaikio/zai-docs/docs/guide/loom/receiving-events.md

      --header 'Content-Type: application/json'
 ```

+This endpoint only returns events to which the application subscribed in the Directory.
+The subscription type must be `pull`.

 Results from this endpoint are paginated to 100 events per page.
 Find the total number of events matching the filter in a custom `X-Total-Count` response header.
 Furthermore the response will contain `Link` headers following [RFC5988](https://tools.ietf.org/html/rfc5988).
 Example response from Loom to the above query:

 **Body:**